 Orange with blue-green elements, Barbadian $50 notes bear the image of the Right Excellent Errol Barrow.

-Note: Newer $50 notes are printed with an electrotype bearing the image of the Pride of Barbados, the island’s national flower.
+Note: Newer $50 bills are printed with an electrotype bearing the image of the Pride of Barbados, the island’s national flower.

 Errol Barrow’s life is full of accomplishments – most notably, becoming Barbados’ first Prime Minister.

-In 1998, by an act of Parliament, Barrow was also publicly named as one of the ten official National Heroes of Barbados, due to his a major contribution to the island.
+In 1998, by an act of Parliament, Barrow was also publicly named as one of the ten official National Heroes of Barbados due to his major contribution to the island.